openmrv/MRV/Modules_2/coded.md

-*   Identify common drivers of forest degradation in moderate-to-high resolution satellite imagery.
+*   Identify common drivers of forest degradation in moderate-to-high resolution satellite imagery
-*   Perform spectral mixture analysis with optical imagery and calculate the Normalized Difference Fraction Index (NDFI).
+*   Perform spectral mixture analysis with optical imagery and calculate the Normalized Difference Fraction Index (NDFI)
-*   Parameterize CODED to target different disturbance dynamics, forest types, and date availability.
+*   Parameterize CODED to target different disturbance dynamics, forest types, and date availability
-*   Use CODED to create maps of degradation and deforestation.
+*   Use CODED to create maps of degradation and deforestation

 Advanced usage will also include:

-*   Post-processing of results from CODED to increase change detection accuracy.
+*   Post-processing of results from CODED to increase change detection accuracy
-*   Application of a modified version of CODED to use Sentinel-1 radar imagery.
+*   Application of a modified version of CODED to use Sentinel-1 radar imagery

 ## 2.0 Continuous Degradation Detection (CODED)